 Admission and Degree Requirements

 All entering students must hold a bachelor's degree with a major in Spanish and Portuguese, or must demonstrate equivalent knowledge.
-All students must demonstrate proficiency in a second language; this requirement may be fulfilled by exam, previous credit, or ten to twelve semester hours of additional coursework.
+All students must demonstrate proficiency in a second language; this requirement may be fulfilled by exam, previous credit, or 10 to 12 semester hours of additional coursework.

 Further requirements specific to the master's degree and the doctoral degree are given below.